easytarget/microPyEZfonts/Symbols/README.md

-# Symbol Font files
+# Symbol Font Files

-This folder contains font files suitable for use with `ezFBfont` and Peter Hinches `writer` class.
+This folder contains font files for use with `ezFBfont` and Peter Hinches' `writer` class.

-They are organised by font family, character set and vertical size.
+They are organized by font family, character set, and vertical size:
-* See below for a discussion of the available character sets.
+* See the discussion below on the different character sets.
-* The font family is that declared in the source font file, or `Generic` if unknown.
+* The font family is taken from the source font file.
+If unknown, it is labeled `Generic`.
-* The 'height' of each font set is the *true height*; the height of the tallest character in that set.
+* Each font set's height is the *true height*—meaning the height of the tallest character in that set.
-  * This can vary from the height declared in the font name!
+  * This may differ from the height indicated in the font name!
-  * The same fonts may appear listed as different heights depending which character set is being provided.
+  * The same fonts might appear with different heights depending on the character set being used.

-There is a mixture of proportional width and monospaced fonts in the collection; the font name will typically note the size for monospaced fonts.
-The proportional (X11) fonts also mostly come in regular and bold weights.
+There are both proportional-width and monospaced fonts in this collection.
+For monospaced fonts, the font name typically specifies the size.
+The proportional (X11) fonts usually come in both regular and bold styles.

 # COPYRIGHT
-Please read the copyright notices in the font files themselves; all the fonts here were sourced from the [u8g2](https://github.com/olikraus/u8g2/blob/master/LICENSE) project fonts; a curated repository of freely redistributable + open-source fonts.
+Please review the copyright details in each font file.
+All fonts here are from the [u8g2](https://github.com/olikraus/u8g2/blob/master/LICENSE) project fonts, a collection of freely redistributable and open-source fonts.

-All fonts retain copyright info in the `.py` include file for the font; some are very simple, especially the fonts created for the U8G2 project itself.
-Some are more general open-source type licences, all are redistributable as is.
+All fonts keep copyright information in the `.py` include file for each font.
+Some have simple notices, particularly those created for the U8G2 project, while others have more general open-source licenses, and all are freely redistributable.

-If using the X11 fonts (COUR, HELV, NCEN, TIM, SYMB) you should include the Adobe/Digital boilerplate licence in your distributed codes main licence, see the example in this repositories [LICENSE](/LICENSE) file.
+If you use any X11 fonts (such as COUR, HELV, NCEN, TIM, SYMB), please add the Adobe/Digital boilerplate license in your main code license, as seen in this repository’s [LICENSE](/LICENSE) file.

-# Collections (character sets)
+# Collections (Character Sets)

-The symbol character sets are organised into logical blocks based on the ordinal (character #) values.
-The sets are:
+The symbol character sets are grouped into blocks based on ordinal (character #) values.
+These sets include:

 * `  0x0_0x39` : **base**
 * `  0x40_0x7F`: **lower**